 Editor’s Note: insight.tech stands in support of ending acts of racism, inequity, and social injustice.
 We do not tolerate our sponsors’ products being used to violate human rights, including but not limited to the abuse of visualization technologies by governments.
 Products, technologies, and solutions are featured on insight.tech under the presumption of responsible and ethical use of artificial intelligence and computer vision tools, technologies, and methods.

-Video surveillance is growing at a breakneck pace, creating urgent demand for automated analytics.
+Video applications are growing at a breakneck pace, creating urgent demand for automated analytics.
 Cities and other large users are deploying systems with hundreds or even thousands of cameras—resulting in far too many video streams for humans to monitor.

 To help cities make better use of this data, companies like Agent Video Intelligence (Agent Vi) already offer cloud-based AI that can analyze large numbers of video streams.
 But as the number of cameras grow—and resolutions and frame rates increase—cloud-based systems are running into a variety of limitations, including: